The New Balance x Casablanca XC-72 sneakers are made for F1 fans

 New Balance x Casablanca XC-72: Singapore launch info

-The New Balance x Casablanca XC-72 sneakers (S$209) are set to launch globally on Friday, 27 August.
-In Singapore, you can shop both colourways online on newbalance.com.sg, as well as in-store at Dover Street Market Singapore.
+The New Balance x Casablanca XC-72 sneakers are set to launch globally on Friday, 27 August.
+You can shop both colourways online on newbalance.com, and if you’re in Singapore, in-store at Dover Street Market Singapore.

 Ahead of the release, take a closer look at the kicks below.